Feel free to send an email or call us at 541-685-7000.

 Smart meter installation

-We will upgrade all of our electric and water meters by the end of 2021, with the exception of our McKenzie River service area.
+We will upgrade all of our electric meters by the end of 2021 and our water meters by the end of 2023, with the exception of our McKenzie River service area.
 See what you can expect and where technicians are scheduled to work next.